BonsaiDen/JavaScript-Garden/doc/array_constructor.md

 ### The Array Constructor

-Always use the `[]` notation to create a new array, the Array constructor has a horrible flaw in what kind of arguments it takes.
+Always use the `[]` notation to create a new array, the `Array` is ambiguous in how it deals with its parameters.

 **Example**

-    [1, 2, 3]; // New array with three elements
+    [1, 2, 3]; // Result: [1, 2, 3]
-    new Array(1, 2, 3); // Same as above
+    new Array(1, 2, 3); // Result: [1, 2, 3]

-    [9]; // New array with one element new Array(9); // New array of length 9 filled with `undefined`
+    [3]; // Result: [3]
+    new Array(3); // Result: [undefined, undefined, undefined] new Array('3') // Result: ['3']

-When there's only one argument being passed to the constructor it will create a new array of that size, if you don't know this, things will explode
+When there's only one argument being passed to the `Array` constructor and that argument is a `Number`, the constructor will use that number as the length of the new array to be create.

-There are only a few cases when single parameter constructor comes in handy, on of them is to repeat a string:
+There are only a few cases when the above behaviour comes in handy, on of them is to repeat a string:

     new Array(count - 1).join(stringToRepeat);

-**Best Practice:** Always use the `[]` notation, it's cleaner and less error prone.
+#### Best Practices
+Always use the `[]` notation, not only is is shorter and easier to read, it's also consistent in its behavior.
+If you see code that uses the `Array` constructor without any good reason, that a clear sign that somethings wrong.